dougeby/IntuneDocs/intune/conditional-access-integrate-jamf.md

 After you configure integration between Intune and Jamf, you need to [apply compliance policies to Jamf-managed devices](conditional-access-assign-jamf.md).

+## Disconnecting Jamf Pro and Intune

+If you no longer are using Jamf Pro to manage your end-users Macs and want your end users to be managed by Intune you need to remove the connection between Jamf Pro and Intune.
+That has to be done from the Jamf Pro Console.

+1. In Jamf Pro, navigate to **Global Management** > **Conditional Access**.
+Click the **Edit** button on the **macOS Intune Integration** tab.
+2. Un-Select the checkbox for **Enable Intune Integration for macOS**.
+3. Select **Save**.
+Jamf Pro sends your configuration to Intune who terminates the Integration
+4. Sign in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973), and go to **Microsoft Intune** > **Device Compliance** > **Partner device management** to verify the status has changed to Terminated.

+   > [!NOTE]
+   > Your MAC devices will be removed at the date (3 months) shown in your console.

 ## Next steps